14 Types of Hawks in California

 These types of hawks in California also cooperate with other species, such as vultures, by relying on them to clean up prey leftovers for an easier meal.

-Overall, Gray Hawks are an important part of the food chain in diverse ecosystems because they help regulate the populations of insect pests.
+Overall, Gray Hawks are an important part of the food chain in diverse ecosystems because they help regulate insect pest populations.

-And they do this while providing resources for many other bird species that rely on their remainders after predation takes place.
+They do this while providing resources for many other bird species that rely on their remains after predation takes place.

 14. Common Black Hawk